 While past issues make our bilateral relations delicate, I believe that at this moment we should focus our energy on current and future aspects of our cooperation.
-This is especially important in light of the fact that Croatia … Continue reading
+This is especially important in light of the fact that Croatia is a … Continue reading

-Australian Ambassador H E Julia Feeney and her husband Mr Anthony Feeney organised a farewell party in Australian residence in Belgrade for two great friends ending their terms as ambassadors in Belgrade, H E Philip Pinnington of Canada … Continue reading
+Australian Ambassador H E Julia Feeney and her husband Mr Anthony Feeney organised a farewell party in Australian residence in Belgrade for two great friends ending their terms as ambassadors in Belgrade, H E Philip Pinnington of Canada and H … Continue reading

 There is enough room to increase economic cooperation in almost all areas in which Serbia and Croatia cooperate.
-I am confident that there will be a new wave of good Croatian investments in Serbia and vice versa, as … Continue reading
+I am confident that there will be a new wave of good Croatian investments in Serbia and vice versa, as well as … Continue reading

 Not many countries in the world emerged as a merger of two eponymous countries from the Early Middle Ages, but Croatia did.
-At least we were told so: there were Pannonian Croatia (of Sava Croatia), and Maritime Croatia. … Continue reading
+At least we were told so: there were Pannonian Croatia (of Sava Croatia), and Maritime Croatia.
+Two types … Continue reading

 Last year, Croatia generated about 9,5 billion EUR in tourism revenue.
-Apart from now traditional guests from the EU countries, we have been getting more and more tourists from remote parts of the world which are attracted not … Continue reading
+Apart from now traditional guests from the EU countries, we have been getting more and more tourists from remote parts of the world which are attracted not only to … Continue reading

 Croatia is, like few others, at the very crossroads.
 Not at any crossroads, but at “the” crossroads.
 A Darko Rundek, famous Croatian singer once said, “Life on the frontier is dangerous and tough…” and to be the border nation of … Continue reading